nisarg15/PERCEPTION-FOR-AUTONOMOUS-ROBOTS/Homework 1/Readme.md

 ### Troubleshooting ###
 	Most of the cases the issue will be incorrect file path.
-	Double check the path by opening the properies of the video and copying path directly from there.
+	Double check the path by opening the properies of the video and while writing the frames Also check the path using glob libarary while calling the images.
+	Make sure the CSV file path is correct to get the dataset and copying path directly from there.

 	For issues that you may encounter create an issue on GitHub.